SumiSastri/react-basics-to-hooks/docs/react-docs/core-concepts/react-components-introduction/react-components.md

-# React Components an Introduction
+# React Components - an introduction

 The purpose of this documentation is to introduce the concept of the modular Component-based structure of a React-Library, what a functional and class-based component are.